Continual Learning of Knowledge Graph Embeddings: Experimental Setup

-\end{multicols} Other measures important for robotics applications that leverage semantics are space complexity and learning speed~\cite{lesort2020cl_robotics}.
+Other measures important for robotics applications that leverage semantics are space complexity and learning speed~\cite{lesort2020cl_robotics}.
 We capture space complexity for each CKGE method using Model Size (MS) and Samples Storage Size (SSS) measures~\cite{lesort2020cl_robotics}.
 MS measures the growth in memory usage $\mathcal{U}$ for model parameters $\theta$ across learning sessions for a particular method---Equation~\ref{eq:ms}.
 Samples Storage Size (SSS) measures the growth in memory usage $\mathcal{U}$ for stored samples $SS$ across learning sessions as a proportion of the total number of training samples for the task, i.e., $\mathcal{D}_{Tr}$, in Equation~\ref{eq:sss}.
 For learning speed, we use the Learning Curve Area (LCA) measure~\cite{lesort2020cl_robotics}, which we modify to range between zero and one (like other measures).
-For a performance measure $m$, it computes the area covered by the learning curve of the learning method up to the best measured performance $m^{*}$ at time $t$ as a proportion of the area achieved by perfect zero-shot learning---see Equation~\ref{eq:lca}. \textbf{Software implementation:} Please see supplementary material for details, including the tuning of the hyper-parameters of the CKGE methods and each knowledge graph embedding representation.
+For a performance measure $m$, it computes the area covered by the learning curve of the learning method up to the best measured performance $m^{*}$ at time $t$ as a proportion of the area achieved by perfect zero-shot learning (Equation~\ref{eq:lca}). \textbf{Software implementation:} Please see supplementary material\footnote{\url{https://github.com/adaruna3/continual-kge}} for details about the tuning of hyper-parameters of CKGE methods, each knowledge graph embedding representation used for evaluation, and evaluation datasets, experiments, and results that are omitted here for brevity.